Kagemand

-Kagemand or Kagekone (English: Cake man or Cake woman) is a Danish cake in the shape of a boy or a girl, which is traditionally eaten at birthdays and anniversaries.
-It is a variation of the simpler brunsviger.
+Kagemand or Kagekone (English: Cake Man or Cake Woman) is a Danish cake in the shape of a boy or a girl whose head is removed, and which is traditionally eaten at birthdays and anniversaries.

+The kagemand is rooted within Danish culture.
+It is typically a variation of the simpler brunsviger.

+Preparation

 The cake is usually made with either a soft yeast dough topped with brown sugar or a Danish pastry dough topped with icing glacé.
 In any case, the cake is decorated with candy and festive Danish flags.
-Traditionally, the birthday party starts with the cake figure being decapitated or dismembered, while all the children scream.
+In some subcultures, the birthday party may start with the cake figure being decapitated or dismembered, while all the guests feign horror at the act.